reiserlab/Modular-LED-Display/docs/g4_troubleshooting.md

 ## Status window error

-If *Start Log*{:.gui-btn} leads to an error in the status window, then your application has insufficient access rights.
-In the Windows explorer, give *Full Access*{:.gui-txt} rights to `C:\Program Files (x86)\HHMI G4\Support Files\Log Files` for the *USER*{:.gui-txt} accounts.
+If _Start Log_{:.gui-btn} leads to an error in the status window, then your application has insufficient access rights.
+In the Windows explorer, give _Full Access_{:.gui-txt} rights to `C:\Program Files (x86)\HHMI G4\Support Files\Log Files` for the _USER_{:.gui-txt} accounts.

-## _Deque timeout_ is activated in PControl
+## _Dequeue timeout_ is activated in PControl

-After running `PControl_G4`, check the LabVIEW window to see if the green light labelled *dequeue timeout*{:.gui-txt} is lit.
+After running `PControl_G4`, check the LabVIEW window to see if the green light labelled _dequeue timeout_{:.gui-txt} is lit.
 If it is, it may be that the transfer speeds between the PCIe card and the computer's memory is too slow.
 If the computer is relatively new/fast, one possible cause of this problem has been noted with newer Dell workstations, which can be fixed by updating the BIOS.

 Regardless of the computer make/model, it may be worth updating the computer's BIOS and seeing if that helps, which can be done by finding your PC's manufacture support webpage and downloading the latest BIOS installer (e.g. for Dells: <https://www.dell.com/support/home/us/en/04>).